 OVERVIEW and OBjectives

-In this course, you will develop, operate, manage, and enforce security capabilities for systems and networks:
+In this CFR training, you will develop, operate, manage, and enforce security capabilities for systems and networks:

 Lesson 1: Assessing Information Security Risk

 Lesson 2: Creating an Information Assurance Lifecycle Process